microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-ediscoverysearch-estimatestatistics.md

 # ediscoverySearch: estimateStatistics
 Namespace: microsoft.graph.security

 Run an estimate of the number of emails and documents in the eDiscovery search.
-To learn more about searches in eDiscovery, see [Collect data for a case in Advanced eDiscovery](/microsoft-365/compliance/collecting-data-for-ediscovery).
+To learn more about searches in eDiscovery, see [Collect data for a case in eDiscovery (Premium)](/microsoft-365/compliance/collecting-data-for-ediscovery).

 ## Permissions